-120 ENGINE PERFORMANCE I -MECHANICAL AND IGNITION SYSTEMS 5 UNITS
+120 ENGINE PERFORMANCE I -MECHANICAL AND IGNITION SYSTEMS

-Recommended Preparation: "C" grade or higher or "Pass" in AUTO 099, 100 or equivalent
+Prerequisite: "C" grade or higher or "Pass" in AUTO 099 or 100 or equivalent or concurrent enrollment 3 hours lecture, 6 hours laboratory

 First in a three course series dealing with engine performance.
 Begins with a review of basic engine mechanical systems and an introduction to vehicle emissions and computer scanners, followed by a detailed study of current ignition systems.
 Students will be required to complete associated tasks in the shop as specified by NATEF (National Automotive Training Educational Foundation).
 Initial preparation for ASE Engine Performance (A-8) Certification.